NicolasH2/ggdendroplot/README.md

 ```
 <img src="readme_files/dendro_down.png"/>

-Often, we dont't just want a dendrogram, but also a heatmap. ggdendroplot provides the function hmReady, which takes the original table and the clustering you made, and outputs a ready-to-plot data.frame.
+Often, we dont't just want a dendrogram, but also a heatmap. ggdendroplot provides the function hmReady, which takes the original table and the clustering you made.
+It uses [reshape2](https://cran.r-project.org/web/packages/reshape2/index.html) to output a ready-to-plot data.frame.
 This data.frame has columns x and y for coordinates, and a value column for the color in the heatmap.
-It also has the columns rowid and variable, which contain the column and row names of the original table.
+It also has the columns rowid and variable, which contain the row and column names of the original table.

 Here we use the data.frame for geom_tile and additionally set the x axis to display its labels in a 45 degree angle.
 The original column labels will be added later, when we add the heatmap.